toshokan/indirect-once/README.md

 In either case, once the resolver has run once, this should be a simple atomic load.

 ## License
-`flag-mast` is dual licensed under the MIT license and the Apache 2.0 license.
+`indirect-once` is dual licensed under the MIT license and the Apache 2.0 license.
 You may choose whichever one you prefer.